 The Task Force recommends keeping the Sweatfree Procurement Advisory Group (SPAG), which advises the City on enforcement of its sweatfree procurement laws.
 Although the Task Force questioned whether SPAG has outlived its usefulness, members narrowly supported keeping it, deferring to a recent Board of Supervisors decision not to eliminate the body.
 In light of that decision, the Task Force urges the Mayor and Board to fill the group's many vacancies to help it meet quorum.
-Since SPAG's establishment two decades ago, City staff have developed substantial expertise in sweatfree procurement, and if SPAG were eliminated in the future, it would not materially affect the City's sweatfree procurement efforts.
+Since SPAG's establishment two decades ago, City staff have developed substantial expertise in sweatfree procurement, and if SPAG were eliminated in the future, the City would retain the capacity to enforce its sweatfree procurement laws and prevent the purchase of goods produced in sweatshop conditions.

-Treasury Oversight Committee: Eliminate, transfer functions to City staff
+Treasury Oversight Committee - Eliminate, transfer functions to City staff